JuBiotech/diginbio-car-paper/manuscript/main.md

 The highest specific activities are predicted at high IPTG concentration once in the low and once in the high feed rate regime.
 However, the uncertainty at lower feed rates is high.

-It seems that the highest specific biotransformation activity is at close to the highest IPTG concentrations and highest feed rates.
 The highest investigated experimental design was at a feed rate of $1\ g\ L^{-1} h^{-1}$ and an inductor concentration of 12 µM IPTG.
 This is more than two-fold higher that at an feed rate of $4.8\ g\ L^{-1} h^{-1}$, yet the model predicts a comparably high specific activity at such low feed rate.
 Consequently, a benefit of lower feed rate during protein expression cannot be ruled out for this protein.

 ![](figures/plot_3d_pp_dense_k_design.png)
 __Figure 11: Predicted rate constants at initial biotransformation biomass concentration.__
 The surfaces show the median (center surface) and 90&nbsp;% highest density interval of the posterior predictive distribution for the rate constant to be expected from biomass suspension after the fed-batch as a function of the experimental design parameters.

-The oscillatory behavior of the prediction is in line with the localization of tested experiment designs.
+The oscillatory behavior of the prediction is in line with the localization of tested experiment designs, i.e. the uncertainty rises between each investigated experimental setup.
 This is visualized in Fig. 12, where the width of the 90 % highest density interval---the distance between the lower and upper surface in Fig. 11 is shown as a heatmap.
 In future investigations, a more evenly distributed localization of tested experiment designs should help the model to make smoother predictions.

+In this study, the best rate constant was predicted at a feed rate of $4.8\ g\ L^{-1} h^{-1}$ and an IPTG concentration of 27.6 µM with $0.64\ h^{-1}$, which can be converted to an initial enzymatic activity of $1068\ U\ mL^{-1}$ (mL refers to bioreactor broth).
+The best tested process design was a feed rate of $1.5\ g\ L^{-1} h^{-1}$ and an IPTG concentration of 12 µM with $0.69\ h^{-1}$, translating to a volumetric activity of $1153\ UmL^{-1}$.
+In a previous study, NoCAR was produced with an extremely low growth and expression temperature of 15 °C in a batch process with complex medium in shake flasks with a final volumetric activity of approximately $26\ U\ mL^{-1}$[@weber2021production].
+The low temperature was chosen to avoid the formation of inclusion bodies.
+Inclusion bodies usually do not show enzymatic activity and tend to form when a big protein is expressed in *E. coli* to high concentrations [@bhatwa2021challenges].

+This shows that active NoCAR can be produced at a cultivation temperature of 30 °C in defined medium.
+Several factors might have aided the production of active NoCAR in this study.
+The use of definied medium as opposed to complex medium in previous studies might have reduced inclusion body formation [@neubauer2001expression].
+Furthermore, the tightly controlled pH in the stirred-tank bioreactors on a mL-scale might have aided to reduce antibody formation due to pH drift [@strandberg1991factors].

 ![](figures/plot_pp_dense_dense_k_design_interval.png)